Our Farm Locations

 Are you an organization interested in ordering plant starts in bulk ahead of time?

-Email Phil, our Director of Farming Operations, to place a bulk order or get more info!
+Email Rachel, our Manager of Farming Operations, to place a bulk order or get more info!

 The GPI Plant Sale goes live in February.
 Plant starts are grown from seed in our greenhouses and sold in packages of 10 plants.
 Each package type is designed so that all the plants are ready to put in the ground or pots at the same time of year.